 Increase the rates of walking, cycling and the use of public and shared transport that is accessible to all citizens.

-Bike infrastructure has been created from scratch in Moscow (more than 430 rental stations and 4,300 bicycles.
-The length of bicycle lanes is 573 km, of which 323 km of bike lanes, 90 km of lanes on streets, including parks - 160 km).
+Bike infrastructure ed from scratch in than 430 rental sta bicycles.
+The length is 573 km, of which lanes, 90 km of lane